 Funding can also be secured from local foundations, trail and recreation advocacy organizations, and local conservation groups.
-City staff members or a professional grant writer can be helpful in researching and writing grants on behalf of the Trail Town initiative.
-In addition, organizations like the, the Northeast Michigan Council of Government and the Michigan Municipal League can be very helpful in identifying grant opportunities.
+City staff members or a professional grant writer can be helpful in researching and writing grants on behalf of the Trail Town initiative and local communities.
+In addition, organizations like the Northern Lakes Economic Alliance, the Northeast Michigan Council of Government, and the Michigan Municipal League can be very helpful in identifying grant opportunities.

 H. Take One Step at a Time.
 It is important to understand that a Trail Town initiative does not happen overnight; it develops and evolves over time.
-This may be especially true in those communities where the trail system is fairly new and where there is not a local organization already working on economic development programs.
-Fortunately, there is a long history of different trails within the greater Grayling area and local trail advocates and supporters have been very pro-active.
+This may be especially true in those communities where the trail system is fairly new or where there is not a local organization already working on economic development programs.
 According to the Allegheny Trail Alliance, the activities that the community undertakes should be evaluated by their outcomes, not outputs.
 You may want to start implementation with a small project with good potential, one that might have good "bang for the buck."
 Use resources prudently on projects that are well thought out and their potential impact thoroughly evaluated.

 An important step in preparing a plan for your Trail Town is to assess the physical characteristics of your central business district and its relationship to the trail.
 A thorough assessment will help local officials and trail planners understand the trail-to-town opportunities and challenges a visitor might encounter.
-A physical assessment of the relationship between the central business district and the trail was conducted as part of this planning effort.
+A physical assessment of the relationship between the central business district and the trail was conducted with local officials from as part of this planning effort.
 The results can be found in the Appendix.